 Facebook and facebook-owned Instagram are some of the CBD’s most active adversaries.
-Attempts to advertise to on 1.5 billion daily-active-members Facebook are constantly frustrated as Facebook still treats CBD like contraband – and CBD it isn’t.
+Attempts to advertise on 1.5 billion daily-active-members Facebook are constantly frustrated as Facebook still treats CBD like contraband.
 When you mention anything related in your CBD related ads, you simply find your advert rejected, account shut down, and profile potentially banned from the Facebook community for not adhering to their terms and conditions.

 Facebook bans adverts for CBD ingestible even though these products were not explicitly highlighted in their advertising policies.
 But following a suit by CBD brands, Facebook has since relaxed its “outright ban” on CBD products, but this hasn’t exactly turned the tables to favor CBD entrepreneurs.

 Noteworthy, though, current FDA and DEA laws permit CBD advertisers to run only topical hemp CBD ads on Facebook.
 This is why it is not uncommon to find CBD businesses directing adverts to landing pages that feature topical CBD and ingestible hemp – because the Facebook ad itself cannot feature these products.